ektrah/libsodium-core/CONTRIBUTING.md

 Unit tests must be present for all functionality that calls into `libsodium`, and should be present for functionality in this project.
 When possible, the test values from `libsodium` should be used.
 Unit tests are ran as part of the CI process, and must pass for a change to be merged.

+#### Multi-Platform

+Keep in mind that `libsodium-net` is multi-platform, so it's easy to break functionality in other platform you can't test.
+Keep an eye on travis as it will build for osX and Linux.

 ### Using the issue tracker

 The [issue tracker](https://github.com/adamcaudill/libsodium-net/issues?state=open) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests), but please respect the following restrictions: